EricMbouwe/Wotchd/README.md

 ## N+1 Problem

-  The n+1 problem is encountered in this project in one case for the association between a user and programs and groups
+  The n+1 problem encountered in this project is the association between a user, programs and groups (retrieve all the programs associated with a group or not of a user.)

   ```
     has_one :full_programs, -> { includes :group }, class_name: 'Program'